Multimodal AI Guide 2026: How GPT-4o & Models Work

 Here’s a critical fact: GPT-4o can process and respond to visual, text, and audio inputs in as little as 232 milliseconds—faster than the average human reaction time.
 This technology is transforming how creators and businesses operate.

-This guide shows you how multimodal AI works, which models are best for different purposes, and how to use them to solve real problems.
+This guide shows you how multimodal AI works, which models are best for different purposes, and how to use them to solve real problems in 2026.

 After analyzing dozens of articles, I’ve discovered crucial gaps that leave beginners confused.
 Here’s what everyone else is missing: